 There are four different kinds of aspects that smart homes hope to automate.
 These are communication, electricity control, security, and housekeeping.
 This is why smart homes generally utilize and integrate technologies such as communication, electricity control, security, fire safety, video surveillance, and others.

 Two of the most essential elements in a smart home are a well-designed alarm system and of course, a fire safety system.
-For buyers looking for alarm systems and fire safety systems that are meant for smart homes, we recommend the following:
+For buyers looking for alarm systems and fire safety systems that are for smart homes, we recommend the following:

 - Panic buttons